claudijo/websocket-connection-stream/README.md

 * Create a websocket connection stream and attach a websocket connection to the stream.
 * Do some stream plumbing.
-* Handle life cycle events outside the connection stream.
+* Handle life cycle events outside the websocket connection stream.

 ### websocketConnectionStream()